nathuffman97/flights/README.md

 ## Getting Started

-To load create an instance of the SQL database, use
+To load an instance of the SQL database, use the .sql scripts in src/sql/db_creation_scripts.zip.
-`dropdb flights; createdb flights; psql flights -af create-flights_WITH_DUMMY_DATA.sql`.
-This creates all tables and triggers, and inserts some placeholder data into them, as well as running some sample queries of the database.
+This creates all tables and triggers, and inserts some placeholder data into them, as well as running some sample queries of the database.Note the data set is very large, and the data is being scraped via the Google Flights API (QPX).

 ## Deployment